yabinmeng/dseutilities/documents/tutorial/k8s/kubeadm_install.md

 # Install **kubeadm**

-## Prerequisite Check and Settings
+## Prerequisite Checks and Settings

 There are a few prerequisite checks/operations that need to be done on each of the hosting machine before we start provisioning a k8s cluster.